Sonora: Protected areas

 The Bahía e islas de San Jorge ("Bay and Islands of San Jorge"), covering 130 km2, are located on Sonora's northern coast between Caborca and Puerto Peñasco.
 The islands were first made a federal reserve in 1978 due to its importance to migratory birds.
-They are especially important to species such as the Sterna antillarum, colonies of Sula leucogaster, Myotis vivesi and Zalophus californianus.
+They are especially important to species such as the least tern, colonies of Cocos booby, fish-eating myotis, and California sea lion.
 The islands are large rocks and are white from guano.
-The beaches extend for ten km and end at the bay of San Jorge on the south end.
+The beaches extend for 10 km and end at the bay of San Jorge on the south end.
 The area is home to sea lions and a type of bat that fishes.
 There are sand dunes with arid zone vegetation as well as a small estuary.
 The climate is very arid and semi hot with an average temperature of between 18 and 22 °C.

 The Isla Tiburón is an ecological reserve with about 300 species of plants with desert and marine wildlife.
 The island was once inhabited by the Seris, and they still consider it their territory.

 The La Mesa el Campanero-Arroyo El Reparo reserve is found in the municipality of Yécora.
 It is a mesa with mountains which cover 43,000 ha, containing pine and tropical forests, rivers, arroyos, rock formations and dirt roads.
 Due to its altitude of between 700 and 2100 meters above sea level, its temperatures are temperate for the state.
 It is part of the Sierra Madre Occidential bio region and in the upper basins of the Yaqui and Mayo rivers.